zenustech/zeno/README.md

 Performance-wisely, it's shown by @zhxx1987 that our FLIP solver is 4x faster than Houdini at large scale.

+## Control-flows

+Unlike many node systems (e.g. Blender), ZENO has a strong time-order and provide a lot of control-flow nodes including IfCondition, RepeatUntil, CreateMutable, etc..
+This enable you to make turing-equivalent programs that fit real-world problems.

 ## Unified

 Despite we already have many node systems today, but the are usually bound to